What is a Chemical Engineer?

 Frequently Asked Questions

-What are some specific job functions of chemical engineers?
+What are some specific job functions in these roles?

 Chemical engineers use science and math principals to create easier and safer chemical materials and energy for people.